 “Marinades are for flavor," Cori explains.
 "The only marinades that tenderize are marinades that use yogurt or papaya.”

 Your best chance at getting the tenderest piece of meat is to cut it correctly before you serve it, or to slow cook it so all of the connective tissues break down.

 Those who rinse their pasta after cooking typically do so because they either don’t want it to get any softer or because they’re using it for a cold pasta dish.
 Regardless of the reason, it’s not a good idea no matter how you’re using it.

 It may not actually cool down the pasta as quickly as you’d think it would, and it also removes much of the starch on the outside of the pasta.
 Whether you’re using it hot or cold, this means that your sauce isn’t going to stick to the pasta and the dish might not taste as good.

-It has been said that eating raw fruits and vegetables is the best way to consume produce because cooking it removes all of the nutrients.
+Common wisdom holds that eating raw fruits and vegetables is the best way to consume produce, because cooking removes all of the nutrients.

 However, the reality is a whole lot more complex than that.
 While various cooking methods may change a vegetable's nutrient profile in various ways, not all of the changes are losses.
 Some nutrients, such as lycopene, become more available in cooked produce.
 Others, such as C and B vitamins, tend to degrade with the cooking process.